Credit Card Processing for Plastic and Cosmetic Surgery

 - What’s different for plastic and cosmetic surgeons?

-- How do those new EMV chip cards factor in?
+- How do new EMV chip cards factor in?

 - Can CardFellow help my practice get the best processing solution?